 As we’ve already discussed, the Pass Plus scheme provides drivers with additional training meaning they’re safer and more confident, which can be a great help once they venture onto the roads alone for the first time.

 Reduced Insurance costs

-When insurers calculate your premium, they’re weighing up a measure of risk.
-Many factors are taken into consideration but as you’re new to the roads, insurance companies see you as very high-risk, meaning the costs will be significantly higher.
+When insurance providers calculate your premium, they’re weighing up a measure of risk.
+Many factors are taken into consideration but as you’re new to the roads, insurance companies see you as very high-risk, meaning the costs for young driver car insurance are often significantly higher.